mystery-moss/Drain-Blame/README.md

 # Drain-Blame
-Android app for indentifying apps which drain the battery.
+Android app for identifying apps which drain the battery.

-Spawns a background service which collects data on lengths of 1% battery intervals and which apps were atctive during them, and uses this information to classify apps as being *high-*, *medium-*, or *low-drain*.
+Spawns a background service which collects data on lengths of 1% battery intervals and which apps were active during them, and uses this information to classify apps as being *high-*, *medium-*, or *low-drain*.

 ## Architecture Overview
 On startup, `MainActivity` is displayed, performs initial setup: